Panelized Vs. Modular Homes: Sidestepping Supply Chain Woes

 As a custom home-building option, modular homes do offer some perks that are worth considering:

-• While they don't require a lot of customization, they do offer the future homeowner the option to have a say of some design elements
+• While they don't require a lot of customization, they offer the future homeowner the option to have a say in some design elements

 • On-site construction time is limited by the fact the majority of construction happens off-site (which usually takes several months)